realiis/zte-mf258-ssh-access/README.md

 ## Step 8

-Connect to router SSH with your new password:
+Connect to router SSH using your new password:

 ```
 ssh root@192.168.1.1